 You can become the richest, wisest, world traveler on Earth but no money can stop your lame face twin from poking you all day and night.
 Related: Why you should find meaning before you find wealth.

-You know what’s really cool?
+Do you know what’s really cool?
 I’ll let you in on a secret: Rockstar Finance has a page that tracks the net worth of 400+ personal finance bloggers.
 Go on, perv at it!
 I go to look and update ours once in a while and catch myself automatically scrolling back up after I get to my name.
 I scroll up to the ones that naturally have more monies.
 I don’t usually scroll down past us.
 Not sure why, just not as interested I guess, secretly – I want to see who is next on the list I can whack off.
-It looks to be The Dividend Pig next, oink oink piggy, I’m craving bacon. 🗡 Hehe, I’m sooooo (kinda) kidding, isn’t that terrible? 😏 Related: How We Lived on $300 This Month
+It looks to be another blogger, The Dividend Pig, is next on my hit-list 😛 🙂

 No one is clapping for your success and newfound fortune here.
 That doesn’t necessarily mean they’re not great people.
 Family and friends are not obligated to celebrate your success.
 Why?
 Because they are their own person with their own circumstance.
 Life can be very untimely and bitter.
 When I met my husband, everything was coming up roses for me, but my close friend was going through her most turbulent break-up to date.
 On top of that, she was in a financially compromising situation that she desperately hated.
 I found our conversations dying like an exposed garden snail in sunlight.
 Slow, tragic, and unnatural.
 A jealousy bug infestation was digging through our relationship and it burrowed itself in every thought that now starts with, “well, why her and not me?”
 Which takes us to the next thing –